quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The spin bit provides a version-specific method to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
-See section 17.4 of {{?QUIC-TRANSPORT}} for the definition of the spin bit in Version 1 of QUIC.
+See {{Section 17.4 of QUIC-TRANSPORT}} for the definition of the spin bit in Version 1 of QUIC.
 Endpoint participation in spin bit signaling is optional.
 That is, while its location is fixed in this version of QUIC, an endpoint can unilaterally choose to not support "spinning" the bit.